 About the Amputation Foundation

-The Amputation Foundation is a unique charity, that not only assists amputees but also medical professionals in their plight to give new amputees the best start, following amputation.
+The Amputation Foundation is a unique charity, that not only assists amputees but also medical professionals in their work to give new amputees the best start, following amputation.

 The Amputation Foundation has been created by amputees with a passion for helping and supporting others.

-This passion comes from two unique guys from two totally different backgrounds, one military personnel who was blown up in Afghanistan and one civilian major road traffic accident.
+This passion comes from two unique guys from two totally different backgrounds, one military personnel who was blown up in Afghanistan and one civilian who was injured in a major road traffic accident.

-The Amputation Foundation can assist amputees with a long list of support needs and information that will be relevant to starting a new life as an amputee which will include
+The Amputation Foundation can assist amputees with many of their support needs and providing information that will be relevant to starting a new life as an amputee which will include

 - benefits information,